justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 ## Taking the Timelapses

-Sometimes having ghetto setups is the best way forward.
+Sometimes having kludgy setups is the best way forward.
 Might not be as pretty, but when bread is on the menu then nothing else matters.
 All we're here for is the data!

 {{<img caption="Sometimes random parts and a bit of tape are the best way forward." src="/imgs/blog-imgs/sourdough-starter-monitor/IMG_20180527_173837.jpg" >}}